bcneng/website/content/channels.md

 #### startups

 Conversations about startups, entrepreneurship, tech product development, fundraising, tech investors, sales, marketing, etc...
-Everything related to tech startup ecosystem.
+Everything related to the tech startup ecosystem.
 Note this is not a channel to promote your company in any way.
-Any kind of spam will be removed accordingly to the CoC.
+Any spam will be removed accordingly to the CoC.